nea-glossa/greek_alphabets_tf-idf/README.md

 ### Open in your local machine
 - Clone this repository
 - Install required libraries `pip install -r requirements.txt`
-- Open the notebook and run all cells
+- Open experiments.ipynb and run all cells

 ## Representation of phonemes and signs
 Table 1: Phonemes considered and their representation in the dataset